mikenakis/VsDebugLogger/README.md

 			- delta from the previous log line
 		- provide audio feedback when lines of various levels are logged.
 	- We could either merge all log files from a certain solution into one log display, (as per visual studio output window,) or show them in separate tabs.
+- ~~Support launching of VsDebugLogger on demand~~ DONE
+    - When an application launches, it should be able to somehow start VsDebugLogger if not already started.
 - ~~Support multiple solutions and multiple log files per solution~~ - DONE
     - Maintain a named-pipe connection with each running application to negotiate which log file to monitor on behalf of that application and to know (via socket disconnection) when logging can pause.
 - ~~Use a FileSystemWatcher instead of polling~~